 Real Time Prices

-Intrinio currently provides end of day (EOD) pricing provided by Quote Media and intra-day pricing provided by IEX.
-The intra-day pricing is "real time" and is available through the rest API, a web-socket, and what we call the "fire-hose" option.
+Intra-day pricing is provided by IEX.
+The intra-day pricing is “real time” and is available through the rest API, a web-socket, and what we call the “fire-hose” option.
 If you are looking for real time prices, you should be aware of the extremely high price mainstream exchanges charge for this data as well as the redistribution restrictions that make it difficult to build an application.

 Intrinio has no plans to switch from its use of IEX real time pricing- we are aware that IEX marketshare is small, meaning their pricing data is not as accurate as larger providers, however we feel that the low cost and flexibility IEX provides aligns with our mission of making data affordable and accessible.